tfogo/HackSocNodeTutorial/README.md

 	Once you get the hang of it, It's quick and easy to set up an app using Node.
 This makes it great for hackathons.

+Want more details on why you should be excited?
+Check out these Quora topics [here](http://www.quora.com/Node-js/Why-is-Node-js-becoming-so-popular) and [here](http://www.quora.com/Why-choose-Node-js-for-web-applications).

 ## How do I follow this tutorial?

 This tutorial is split into chapters.
 And each chapter has two branches in git.
 You can get the starting code for a chapter by checking out that chapter's starting branch.
 You can get the final code for a chapter by checking out that chapter's final branch.
 If you want to follow along with chapter2: